decentraland/old-documentation/_posts/development-guide/2018-01-21-scene-content.md

 The `weight` value of all active animations should add up to 1 at all times.
 If it adds up to less than 1, the weighted average will be referencing the default position of the armature for the remaining part of the calculation.

-For example, in the code example above, if only _shark_swim_ is active with a `weight` of 0.2, then the swiming movements are quite subtle, only 20% of what the animation says it should move.
+For example, in the code example above, if only _shark_swim_ is active with a `weight` of 0.2, then the swimming movements are quite subtle, only 20% of what the animation says it should move.
 The other 80% of what's averaged represents the default position of the armature.

 The `weight` property can be used in interesting ways, for example the `weight` property of _shark_swim_ could be set in proportion to how fast the shark is swimming, so you don't need to create multiple animations for fast and slow swimming.
-You could also change the `weight` value gradually when starting and stoping the animation to give it a more natural transition and avoid jumps from one pose to another.
+You could also change the `weight` value gradually when starting and stopping the animation to give it a more natural transition and avoid jumps from one pose to another.

 #### Free libraries for 3D models